-The health world is constantly formulating new products to help the public — that’s us— get more involved with our own well being.
+The health world is constantly formulating new products to help the public — that’s us— get more involved with their well-being.
 Some of these products have revolutionized how we connect with our bodies, how we feel day-to-day, and how we live our lives.
 On the other hand, there have been countless health products that are either poor quality, chemical-filled, or simply completely outright scams.

 Of course, one of the best ways to make sure you’re getting high-quality, safe products is knowledge!
 This is especially true when it comes to wildly popular tinctures and elixirs, which oftentimes fall under the same guidelines as supplements when it comes to safety regulations.
-Basically, they aren’t highly regulated.
+They aren’t highly regulated.

-Tincture and elixirs aren’t a new creation, yet they are somewhat new to mainstream health.
+Tinctures and elixirs aren’t a new creation, yet they are somewhat new to mainstream health.
 These concentrated mixtures of herbs, oils, and “others” are being added to our morning coffee and tea, protein shakes, or simply taken raw by the dropper.
-Their popularity stems from both their affordability, ease of ingesting, natural component, and the incredibly wide range of health benefits that they purport, depending on the specific mixture you purchase.
-With that said, how much do you really know about these products?
+Their popularity stems from both their affordability, ease of ingesting, natural components, and the incredibly wide range of health benefits that they purport, depending on the specific mixture you purchase.
+With that said, how much do you know about these products?

-Alright, now that I’ve shocked you into craving that knowledge, let’s take a look at tinctures and elixirs!
+Alright, now that I’ve shocked you into a craving for that knowledge, let’s take a look at tinctures and elixirs!

 What are Tinctures?

 Let’s start with tinctures!
 First off, what are they?
 Tinctures are “concentrated herbal extracts made by soaking the bark, berries, leaves (dried or fresh), or roots from one or more plants in alcohol or vinegar.”
 The soaking helps pull “out the active ingredients in the plant parts, concentrating them as a liquid.”
 Tinctures tap into the long-standing practice of traditional herbal medicine using well-known medicinal plants and extracting a potent form of their health benefits for a more effective result.